-The above chart is based on students earning \$12.50 per hour for the fall semester and \$13.00 per hour for the spring semester.
-Students are not required to work when the campus is closed.
+The above chart is based on students earning \$12.75 per hour for the fall semester and spring semester when classes are in session, and does not include Reading Day or Final Exam Days.

-Based on the numbers above, students who work at an off-campus Community Service Site can work in the fall approximately 6.5 hours per week and can work in the spring approximately 6 hours per week for the 2024-2025 school year.
+^{}Based on the numbers above, students can work approximately 6-6.75 hours per week for the 2025-2026 school year.